The following is an excerpt from the book I wrote with my friend, Carolyn Hamlett, “Doctrines of Demons: Exposing Christian Witchcraft.”

 Furthermore, not every multiple will deal with the same issues.
 For instance, not everyone has problems with violent or self-harming behaviors (like cutting themselves).
 Not every dissociative individual has drug or alcohol addictions, and many have no eating disorders, compulsions, or rituals.
 But the above items are a broad list of issues that are common among many people with dissociative disorders.

-1Aside from the personal experiences of the authors, professional sources include:
+1Aside from personal experiences, professional sources include:

 - Dissociation and Dissociative Disorders.
 (2013, October 14).
 Web.www.mentalhealthamerica.net/conditions/dissociation-and-dissociative-disorders.